 This risk disclosure statement describes certain risks identified by InvestEngine (UK) Limited (‘InvestEngine’) in relation to investments generally and in relation to the services provided by InvestEngine.
-InvestEngine may amend this policy from time to time by updating this page.
+InvestEngine may amend this statement from time to time by updating this page.
 You should check this page from time to time to ensure that you are happy with any changes.

 Investments are exposed to different kinds and degrees of risk.
 InvestEngine wants to help you understand the complex subject of investment risk and how we seek to manage this when you receive our discretionary investment management service.